angepagel/A2T/README.md

 # Ambulance-To-Traffic Light Communications

-A Veins simulation (OMNeT++ & SUMO) aiming to enhance rescue missions through ambulance-to-traffic lights communications using a Vehicular Ad-Hoc Network.
+A Veins simulation (OMNeT++ & SUMO) aiming to enhance rescue missions through ambulance-to-traffic light communications using a Vehicular Ad-Hoc Network.

 Documentation for these modules is at http://veins.car2x.org/